otterpro/apricot-hugo-theme/README.md

 	[params]
 		...
 		headerImage = "https://source.unsplash.com/zgTXw53Pdko/800x450"
-* Don't forget to place the image file in /static/img/.
+* Don't forget to place the image file in the correct directory (ie `/static/img/`) .

 Example `config.toml`:
 This is an example of customized config